New Jersey Whistleblower Attorney

 What Does “Qui Tam” Mean?

-Qui tam literarily translates to “in the name of the king.”
+Qui tam literally translates to “in the name of the king.”
 It is a provision under the False Claims Act that allows for whistleblowers with evidence of fraud or wrongdoing to sue the violator on behalf of the U.S. Government.
-The government is given the option to intervene and join the suit, but if the government declines, the whistleblower is allowed to proceed with the case on their own.
+The government is given the option to intervene and join the suit, but if the government declines, the whistleblower is allowed to proceed with the claim on their own.

 Since it is an extremely difficult decision to come forward with information on fraud or legal violations for fear of retaliation, the False Claims Act includes financial incentives for whistleblowers.
-Those who choose to come forward with their information and pursue a case against a wrongdoer are entitled to a share of the financial recovery from a successful case.
+Those who choose to come forward with their information and pursue a claim against a wrongdoer are entitled to a share of the financial recovery from a successful action.
 That could be anywhere from 15-30% of the total amount of damages recovered, and there is no cap on the amount of damages that you may receive.

-Whistleblower Compensation
+Whistleblower Compensation Explained

 In the decades following 1986, whistleblowers have been responsible for 72% of the funds that have been recovered from fraud cases.
-Numbers from the Department of Justice show just how successful the FCA has been in getting people to talk about wrongdoing and fraud within companies: In 2019 alone, the department recovered $3 billion.
+Numbers from the Department of Justice demonstrate just how successful the FCA has been in getting people to talk about wrongdoing and fraud within companies: In 2019 alone, the department recovered $3 billion.
 Of that $3 billion, whistleblowers contributed to over $2.1 billion in the form of lawsuits filed under the qui tam provisions of the FCA.

-Contact us at (856) 746-6332 to schedule your free and confidential consultation.
+Contact us at (856) 746-6332 to schedule your free and confidential consultation with our whistleblower attorney in New Jersey.

 Contact Us for a Free Consultation